 The Island of Saipan

-Saipan is described by tourism officials as a tropical island offering "bright turquoise skies, crystal clear waters, pristine beaches, flaming sunsets and warm tropical breezes, along with the affectionate smiles and hospitality of island people."
+Saipan is described by tourism officials as a tropical island offering "bright turquoise skies, crystal clear waters, pristine beaches, flaming sunsets, and warm tropical breezes, along with the affectionate smiles and hospitality of island people."
 With some 60,000 residents, Saipan has the distinction of being the fastest growing island in Micronesia.

-The island's 46.5 square miles make Saipan about the same size as San Francisco.
+The island's 46.5 square miles make Saipan the same size as San Francisco.
 Altogether, Saipan is 12.5 miles long and up to 5.5 miles wide, while 54 miles of coastline feature 14 miles of beaches.
 Of the eight communities on the island, Garapan and Chalan Kanoa are the principal urbanized areas.
-All the modern conveniences are available that students expect, including Pizza Hut!
+All the modern conveniences are available that students expect, including Pizza Hut.

-Exploring Saipan will take visitors from smooth sand beaches to sea cliffs rising up to 800 feet, and from the hike atop 1554-foot-high Mount Topachau to a descent into Kalabera Cave.
+Exploring Saipan will take visitors from smooth sand beaches to sea cliffs rising up to 800 feet and from the hike atop 1554-foot-high Mount Topachau to a descent into Kalabera Cave.
 As may be imagined, water sports such as swimming, snorkeling, and scuba diving are favored local pastimes.
 The island's World War II heritage is in evidence at the American War Memorial, the wartime Japanese command post with its cannon and other relics, Suicide Cliff where hundreds of Japanese plunged to their deaths to avoid surrender, and an array of sunken warships, submarines, tanks, and airplanes.